Published: October 24, 2018 • Last updated: January 22, 2022 at 16:07 pm

 For anyone who feels their credit is in need of repair, accessing a copy of your current credit history is an absolutely necessary first step.
 Where things go from there depends on its contents.

-You can go to www.equifax.ca and order your credit report online – you create a profile a username and a password – store that info somewhere safe, because you will use it for life.
+You can go to www.equifax.ca and order your credit report online – you create a profile a username and a password – store that info was somewhere safe because you will use it for life.

 Answer some identifying questions, and then order your report – I advise you order “Score Power” since they will include your score – it will cost $23.95 and can only be charged to a Visa or MasterCard issued in your name.